 Prof. Stephen Cohen, whose academic specialty is taxation, also has an interest in international human rights and served as Deputy Assistant Secretary of State for Human Rights in the Carter administration.
 In this comment, Prof. Cohen asks whether states like Switzerland, which provide bank secrecy for the offshore accounts of wealthy citizens of developing countries, violate internationally recognized human rights.
 The United Nations Covenant on Economic, Social, and Cultural Rights explicitly recognizes rights to adequate food, clothing, housing, health care, clean water, sanitation, and education.
 Bank secrecy has a significant human rights impact if it deprives developing countries of tax revenues needed to meet basic rights guaranteed by the Covenant.
 The annual tax gap for developing countries caused by bank secrecy is estimated to range from over $100 billion to several times that amount.
 Thus, it seems indisputable that bank secrecy impedes the ability of developing countries to fulfill internationally recognized human rights.

 Scholarly Commons Citation

 Cohen, Stephen B., "Does Swiss Bank Secrecy Violate International Human Rights?"
 (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1242.
+1242.